-This category is designed to meet unforeseen and unique circumstances not identified elsewhere in this document and must be endorsed by the local Director, Educational Leadership or the Director, Secondary Education in circumstances where there is no local Director.
+This category is designed to meet unforeseen and unique circumstances not identified elsewhere in this document and must be endorsed by the local Director, Educational Leadership or the Director, Delivery Support or the Director Educational Support and Rural Initiatives.

-NSW government schools ensure inclusive teaching practices which recognise and value the backgrounds of all students and promote an open and tolerant attitude towards different cultures, languages, religions and world views.
+NSW Government schools ensure inclusive teaching practices that recognise and value the backgrounds of all students and promote an open and tolerant attitude towards different cultures, languages, religions and world views.
 For this reason, this category cannot be used where these are the only justification for the request.

-Enrolments in this category will be supported by the Rural and Distance Education Specialist Program Coordinator who will liaise with the local Director, local School Services team and other relevant agencies to determine if an enrolment in this category should proceed.
+Enrolments in this category will be supported by the Rural and Distance Education Specialist Program Coordinator who will liaise with the local director, local learning and wellbeing teams in delivery support and other relevant agencies to determine if an enrolment in this category should proceed.